 The latest addition to the Dbus diesel fleet were the two microbuses with Euro 6 technology purchased in March 2017, the most advanced as regards emissions levels.

-The Dbus fleet includes a MAN Lion’s City Hybrid, an efficient bus with fuel consumption reduction of 30% in relation to diesel buses.
+The Dbus fleet includes five MAN Lion’s City Hybrid, an efficient bus with fuel consumption reduction of 30% in relation to diesel buses.

-Dbus also has another twenty hybrid buses, SOLARIS Urbino Hybrid 12, creating an increasingly cleaner and more efficient fleet.
+Dbus also has another 19 hybrid buses, SOLARIS Urbino Hybrid 12, creating an increasingly cleaner and more efficient fleet.

-Since July 2014, three 100% electric buses manufactured by Irizar have been running on Dbus routes.
+Since July 2014 and July 2016, three 100% electric buses manufactured by Irizar have been running on Dbus routes.
 The electric bus is a silent bus with 0 emissions into the atmosphere, which goes to show the company’s commitment to sustainability and the quality of life of the people of the city.